How to measure the transverse polarization of the produced hadrons in a symmetric collider?

 The forward transverse polarization can then be re-expressed as

-One can also includes the $\overline{\Lambda}_b$ data to further double the statistics, if CP invariance of the production process is assumed.
-It should be aware that the normal vector $\overline{\vec{n}'}$ for the production plane of $\overline{\Lambda}_b$ is defined as
+One can also use the $\overline{\Lambda}_b$ data to further double the statistics, if CP invariance of the production process is assumed.
+It should be noted that the normal vector $\overline{\vec{n}'}$ for the production plane of $\overline{\Lambda}_b$ is defined as